This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

 Please note: When the Hall is occupied there will, inevitably, be some visibility of the occupants and noise from a larger group particularly within the grounds.

-Equipment storage: Cycle storage provided.
+Storage: Cycle storage provided.

 The ancient kingdom of East Anglia has preserved much of its unspoilt character, rural landscape, architecture and traditions with attractions ranging from the University city of Cambridge and the Cathedral city of Ely, to glorious, often deserted, sandy beaches, lots of seaside fun, outdoor pursuits and the unspoilt waterways of The Broads.
 National Trust places in East Anglia are equally varied, ranging from the magnificent Blickling Hall in Norfolk, the impressive rotunda at Ickworth, near Bury St. Edmunds, the elegant Anglesey Abbey, to the dramatic coastline at Dunwich Heath, with its neighbouring RSPB sanctuary and the Anglo-Saxon royal burial site at Sutton Hoo.